 - Be proactive in assisting the smooth running of the school outside lesson times

 - Greet visitors for daytime meetings in the school eg. Open mornings

-- To act as a specific supportive role model to allocated tutor groups and assist with the delivery of registration activities
+- To act as a supportive role model to an allocated lower school tutor group and assist the form tutor with the delivery of registration time activities on allocated days

 - Act as a buddy to students who have asked for help and support